dropbox/stone/doc/generator_ref.rst

     Returns a list of all data types used in the namespace.
 Because the inheritance of data types can be modeled as a DAG, the list will be a linearization of the DAG.
-It's ideal to generate data types in this order so that composite types that reference other composite types are defined in the correct order.
+It's ideal to generate data types in this order so that user-defined types that reference other user-defined types are defined in the correct order.

 linearize_aliases()
     Returns a list of all aliases used in the namespace.
 The aliases are